ambewas/react-introduction/step_5/chapter_5.md

   }
 ```

-In this onChange, we're actually setting a `searchQuery` on the state.
+In this onChange, we're actually setting a `searchQuery` property on the state.
 So let's initialize it as well, as an empty string:

 ```
   getInitialState() {